 - Smooth out a chin crease

-There are a variety of FDA approved filler products that cosmetic surgeons use to achieve an individual patient’s goals.
-Each is uniquely formulated to have a certain texture, density, and injection depth, which means that certain fillers work better for certain areas of concern.
+There are a variety of FDA approved filler products that cosmetic surgeons use.
 In general, fillers are categorized by the substance they are made from.
 A note for your safety: always make sure that you are receiving FDA approved, brand name fillers, which are only available through a licensed physician, such as a board certified cosmetic surgeon.

 - Juvéderm products: Juvéderm XC, VOLUMA, VOLBELLA, VOLLURE